بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Monthly guest speaker sessions for existing Friday and Saturday halaqas, where available — using learning spaces many families already know and trust.

-English, Arabic, Somali, Urdu, Amharic, and Oromo — plain-language resource guides with source-based legal accuracy review before publication.
+English, Arabic, Somali, Urdu, and Amharic — plain-language resource guides with source-based legal accuracy review before publication.

 Always free